amr-ergawy/EtchASketchJavascriptJQuery/README.md

 The board layout is made smart enough to fit both chosen rowsXcols size and the browser window.

-The "Tester" button can be used to test the flexible board layout.
+The "Custom resize" button can be used to test the flexible board layout.

 Because of using HSL colors, the board is compatible with IE9+, Firefox, Chrome, Safari, and in Opera 10+.